elluminance/el-crosscode-tweaks/README.md

 * **Flash Step Fix**: Prior to CrossCode version 1.4.2-3, the modifier *Flash Step* had neglible effect on dash invincibility.
 This mod offers a fix to those who are playing older versions.
 * **Element Aura Arena Bugfix**: Fixes the element aura not refreshing properly on starting a new round.
 * **Arena Death Softlock Bugfix**: Fixes a potential softlock when restarting an arena round immediately after dying.
+* **Skip Beginning Fix**: Fixes stat tracking not working at first if you use the NG+ perk "Skip Beginning".
 * **Ball Autofiring**: By holding the `F` key, you can automatically fire balls using mouse and keyboard - something previously exclusive to controller controls. (***NOTE***: requires [input-api](https://github.com/CCDirectLink/input-api) to function properly.)

 ---